chaos-polymtl/lethe/doc/source/examples/multiphysics/stefan-problem/stefan-problem.rst

 ====================================
-Stefan problem: melting of a solid
+Stefan Problem: Melting of a Solid
 ====================================

 This example simulates the `Stefan`_ problem following the approach taken by `Blais & Ilinca (2018)`_